Brayden Point scores in OT, Lightning edge Panthers 5-4

 Point took a pass from Nikita Kucherov across the front of the crease to the left side and flipped it past James Reimer.
 Tampa Bay improved to 19-7-1, a point ahead of Toronto for the overall NHL lead.

+The Panthers played the second of back-to-back games, beating the Buffalo Sabres 3-2 on Friday.

+"We knew they were going to keep coming, and we knew in a back-to-back that we couldn't let our foot off the gas and that's what we did," Huberdeau said.

-The Panthers have gone to overtime in four of their past five games.
+The Panthers have gone to overtime in four of their past five games and lost for the third time in five games at home.

+"We were opportunistic early and we couldn't finish it off against a good hockey team obviously," coach Bob Boughner said.
+"The overtime penalty cost us."

 The Lightning tied it 4 on a goal credited to Paquette.
 With traffic in front of the crease, the puck bounced off the skate of Florida's Dryden Hunt and into the net with 8:19 left in the third.